linklayer/cantact/README.md

 Use `can help [subcommand]` for additional documentation.

+## Rust Support

+The driver can be used from Rust by installing the [`cantact-driver` crate](https://crates.io/crates/cantact-driver).
+Documentation for the crate can be found on [docs.rs](https://docs.rs/cantact-driver/).

 ## Python Support

+CANtact supports Python 3.5+ on Windows, macOS, and Linux.
+The Python modules are hosted on [PyPI](https://pypi.org/project/cantact/).

 Python end-users should not use this repository directly.
-Instead, install Python support using pip:
+Instead, install Python support using `pip`:

 ```
 python3 -m pip install cantact